 So, go outside and expose yourself to the sun at least for 10 to 30 minutes.
 Early morning sunlight exposure is best for you.
 This is also your chance to reconnect with nature.

 2. Eat right to keep away the winter blues

 Winter is the time to eat verities of food.
 But eating right is very important in the months of winter.
-Taking nutrient-rich food help to boost your immune systems and prevent your body from harmful pathogens.
+Taking nutrient-rich food helps to boost your immune system and protect your body from harmful pathogens.

 A diet containing some essential minerals & vitamins like calcium, iron, magnesium, zinc, Vitamin B6, B12, D, and omega-3 are required to elevate your mood and overcome anxiety & seasonal affective disorder (SAD).

-Your friends and close relatives are important peoples in reducing anxiety & isolation and helps in managing the SAD.
-So, recall your old buddies and participates in social activities to have some fun.
-Even you have lost your terms with them, make the effort to reconnect or start new relationships.
+Your friends and close relatives are important people in reducing anxiety & isolation and help in managing SAD.
+So, recall your old buddies and participate in social activities to have some fun.
+Even if you have lost your terms with them, make the effort to reconnect or start new relationships.